-What to do with an animal that is behaving strangely or aggressively in New Jersey | Coyote

-Replaced text

 What to do with an animal that is behaving strangely or aggressively

 Most wild animals keep their distance from people — and you should keep your distance from wildlife.
 Wild animals can be unpredictable.
-While actual attacks by wildlife are unlikely, they most often occur when animals are startled, sick or habituated to people, or if they feel threatened.
+While actual attacks by wildlife are unlikely, they most often occur when animals are startled, sick, habituated to people, or feel threatened.

 If you have been attacked, bitten or scratched by a wild animal that was behaving aggressively, immediately clean the area with soap and water for several minutes then see your doctor as soon as possible (ideally within 24 hours) and consult your local health department.
 Even if no obvious injuries are sustained, but you have had direct contact with an aggressive wild animal, you should consult your doctor for advice and treatment and local health department to assess disease exposure risk.

 If your pet has had direct contact with a wild animal that was behaving aggressively (i.e., it was bitten or scratched), call your veterinarian for advice.
-If the aggressive animal was potentially rabid, it is best not to touch your pet during this time since the rabies virus in the animal’s saliva could be present on the hair and skin for up to two hours.
+If the aggressive animal was potentially rabid, it is best not to touch your pet during this time since the rabies virus in the animal’s saliva could be present on the hair and skin of your pet .
 If you must handle your pet, protect yourself by wearing gloves and protective clothing.
-If you have handled your pet without protection, consult your doctor for advice.
+If you have handled your pet without protection, consult your doctor or local health department for advice.